Little Women's Melissa Hancock Pleads Guilty to Misdemeanor Charges in Fatal Car Crash: Report

 Hancock, 25, was allegedly driving westbound on the I-264 in the eastbound lanes when her 2011 Cadillac struck Daniel Dill’s 2009 Mazda head on.
 Dill was transported to Virginia Beach General Hospital where he died of his injuries on Sunday.
 He was 29.

-Dill’s sister, Kelly Vazquez, previously told PEOPLE her brother — who was a member of the United States Coast Guard — was on his way to pick up his wife Natalia.
+Dill’s sister, Kelly Vazquez, previously told PEOPLE her brother — who was a member of the United States Coast Guard — was on his way to pick up his wife, Natalie.

-After the crash, Hancock was charged and arrested with DUI/maiming and driving the wrong way, authorities previously told CBS News.
+After the crash, Hancock was charged and arrested with driving while intoxicated, maiming and driving the wrong way, authorities previously told CBS News.

 The Virginian-Pilot also reported that although Hancock’s blood alcohol content tested at .122 two hours after the crash, prosecutors said on Friday that it was actually between .17 and .19.